Fairways4Future

 • To investigate how the combination of mowing system (robotic vs. traditional), mowing height and fertilizer rate affects the level of individual weed species and other aspects of turfgrass quality on fairways and semi-roughs.

 WP2: At NIBIO Landvik, Norway the experimental area was seeded in spring 2024.
-After grow-in, the installation of a Ceora 546 EPOS robotic mower was carried out on 7th August.
-From spring 2025, traditional rotary mowing will be compared with systematic robotic mowing at two mowing heights to investigate turfgrass quality and the encroachment of white clover on semi-roughs.
+After grow-in, a Ceora 546 EPOS robotic mower was installed.
+Starting in spring 2025, traditional rotary mowing has been compared with robotic mowing at two mowing heights to investigate turfgrass quality and the encroachment of white clover in roughs.
 Plugs of fairway-type white clover (Trifolium repens) were planted into the experimental area in mid-August 2024.
+After one year of data collection, clover coverage appears to be higher in the plots mown at the higher mowing height.
+At present, the differences between the mowing system are less clear.

-WP3: The same robotic mowers as in WP2 will be programmed to mow at different fairway mowing heights at three nitrogen fertilizer levels (0, 60, and 120 kg/ha/yr) from spring 2025.
+WP3: Starting in spring 2025, a CEORA robotic mower has mown plots of two different fairway mowing heights at three nitrogen fertilizer levels (0, 60, and 120 kg/ha/yr).
 Plugs of white clover, daisies (Bellis perennis), dandelion (Taraxacum officinale), and yarrow (Achillea millefolium) were planted into subplots to study the combined effect of different mowing heights and fertilizer levels on the encroachment of broadleaved weed species.
+At present, it appears that a high mowing height and N rate allow for faster weed encroachment.

-WP4: Demonstration trials were established and Ceora EPOS robotic mowers were installed at four golf courses in spring and summer 2024 (Hirsala, Finland; Brøndby, Denmark; Haus Bey and St. Eurach, Germany).
-Robotic and traditional mown fairways and semiroughs were compared for turfgrass quality and coverage of broadleaved weeds.
+WP4: Demonstration trials on three golf courses concluded in 2025.
+In each of these trials Ceora EPOS robotic mowers were compared with traditional mowing on fairways and roughs, focussing on turfgrass quality and coverage of broadleaved weeds.
 On the fairways, the fertilizer levels were split into two: ‘Common practice’ (100%) and reduced (50%).
-Preliminary results from some of the courses show a tendency towards increased turfgrass quality with robotic mowing compared to traditional mowing in plots with fertilizer levels as ‘Common practice’ (100%).
-At St. Eurach, the benefit was visually clear in the semi-rough after one season of robotic mowing.
-Compared to the traditional rotary mower, the robotic mower left no clippings and created clear definition at the edges.
+Preliminary results from some of the courses show a tendency towards higher turfgrass quality with robotic mowing compared to traditional mowing in plots with fertilizer levels at ‘Common practice’ (100%).
+At St. Eurach, the main benefit after one season with robotic mowing was visually apparent in the rough.
+Compared to the traditional rotary mower, the robotic mower left no clippings and created a clear definition to the edges.

 Funding, kSEK